Singular valuations and the Hadwiger theorem on convex functions: Introduction

 for all $f\in\Conv(\R^n,\R)\cap C^2(\R^n)$. \end{theorem}

 The goal of this article is twofold: First, we provide a new proof of Theorem \ref{maintheorem:continuousHadwiger} using an approximation by smooth valuations similar to the proof given in \cite{ColesantiEtAlHadwigertheoremconvex2022}.
 For this, we also include a streamlined version of the proof of Theorem \ref{theorem:smoothHadwiger} from \cite{KnoerrSmoothvaluationsconvex2020a} in Section \ref{section:smoothHadwiger}.
 The second and main goal of this article is a reconceptualization of the original proof of Theorem \ref{theorem:existenceFunctionalIntrinsicVolumes} that can be generalized to the construction of "singular invariant valuations" for more general groups.
-This will also lead us to an interpretation of the functional intrinsic volumes as principal value integrals of the functions $\zeta(|\cdot|)$, $\zeta\in D^n_i$.\\
+This will also lead us to an interpretation of the functional intrinsic volumes as principal value integrals of the functions $\zeta(|\cdot|)$, $\zeta\in D^n_i$, as well as a complete answer to the question under which conditions on $\zeta\in D^n_i$ the functional intrinsic volume is given by the integral representation in Theorem \ref{theorem:existenceFunctionalIntrinsicVolumes} with respect to $f\in\Conv(\R ^n,\R)$.\\

 Let us thus revisit the construction of the functional intrinsic volumes given by Colesanti, Ludwig and Mussnig in \cite{ColesantiEtAlHadwigertheoremconvex2020}.
 First, for continuous $\zeta\in C_c([0,\infty))$, $V^*_{i,\zeta}$ may be represented by